|Guide||♦||118 Triplogs||Active Topic|

 If you're into filtering brown, stagnant water, there were pockets on this trip.
 If not, bring water.

 The trail is well maintained and easy to follow.
-For the most part the hike is flat.
-There are a fews ups and downs through ravines.
-Nothing serious though I'm sure with a pack it might drain you after awhile.
+For the most part, the hike is flat.
+There are a few ups and downs through ravines.
+Nothing serious.
+I'm sure with a pack, it might drain you after a while.

 Maybe it's me, but it felt hotter than forecasted during the day and cooler than forecasted during the night.
-This is especially true when you are in the wide open areas without shade.
-I'm not sure I would do this hike with a pack any later then May.
+This is especially true when you are in the wide-open areas without shade.
+I'm not sure I would do this hike with a pack any later than May.

-A couple good campsites become available around 2.3 miles.
+A couple of good campsites become available around 2.3 miles.
 There's a great spot with a clear view of the canyon wall, 34 57.256, -111 51.235.
-This is one of the few spots where you can see the canyon walls without trees in the way.
-If you want to hike further in, there is a good spot just after the waterfall too, 34 57.391, -111 52.004.
+This is one of the few places where you see the canyon walls without trees in the way.
+If you want to hike further in, there is a worthy spot just after the waterfall too 34 57.391, -111 52.004.
 Although there is occasional airplane noise, this is the quietest place I've camped in a long time.

-In mid May, on this trip at least, the hike provided great photo opportunities for wild flowers, butterflies, and your typical Sedona red canyons.
+In mid-May, on this trip, at least, the hike provided great photo opportunities for wildflowers, butterflies, and your typical Sedona red canyons.
 If there's no water, the waterfall is still a good photo opportunity; it gives you the curvy rock/slot canyon picture.
-Behind the waterfall campsite mentioned above, it's possible to get up on some red rocks and get above the trees: Simply scramble up the wooded hill until you run into the red rocks; from there, walk around until you can find a safe place to get up.
+Behind the waterfall campsite mentioned above, it's possible to get up on some red rocks and get above the trees: Scramble up the wooded hill until you run into the red rocks; from there, walk around until you can find a safe place to get up.